The responsibility rests with patients to contact CANSA for assistance. Read more...

 Categories: Types of cancer

-The lifetime risk for prostate cancer in men in South Africa, is 1 in 15, according to the 2019 National Cancer Registry.
+The lifetime risk for prostate cancer in men in South Africa, is 1 in 15, according to the 2022 National Cancer Registry.
 Prostate cancer is the most common male cancer globally and locally and showing significant increases.
-Media Release Infographic International and local research indicates that the risk for aggressive prostate cancer is higher in […]
+Media Release Infographic Slideshow PDF International and local research indicates that the risk for aggressive prostate cancer is […]

 Read morePublished: 6 September 2022